-To alleviate any discomfort, and to reduce swelling, you may apply cool, not cold compresses to the treated region.
+To alleviate any discomfort, and to reduce swelling, you may apply cool, not cold compresses to the breasts or any nipple graft site.
 Crushed ice or ice packs must be wrapped in a towel before being applied to the skin.
 Do not apply ice or anything frozen directly to the skin.
 Apply cool compresses, for no longer than 20-minute intervals.